National Monument (Malaysia): Design

 Commissioned in 1963 and constructed in 1966, the sculpture that stands as a centrepiece of the monument is 15 meters (49.21 feet) tall, made of bronze and was designed by Austrian sculptor Felix de Weldon, who was also responsible for the Marine Corps War Memorial in Virginia, United States.

-The sculpture depicts 7 figures, 5 of the figures (1. holding the Malaysian flag, 2. armed with a rifle and bayonet (left), 3. armed with a machine gun (right), 4. soldiers tending to fifth wounded compatriot) represents the victorious allied forces while the other 2 figures that lie on the ground represents that of the defeated communist forces.
+The sculpture depicts seven figures, five of which (1. holding the Malaysian flag, 2. armed with a rifle and bayonet (left), 3. armed with a machine gun (right), 4. soldiers tending to fifth wounded compatriot) represent the victorious allied forces, while the other two that lie on the ground represent the defeated communist forces.

 Overall the monument depicts the victory of the forces of democracy, peace and freedom over that of communism.
 The sculpture was then cast at a foundry in Rome at a cost of RM600,000.

 Each of the bronze figures symbolises leadership, suffering, unity, vigilance, strength, courage and sacrifice.
-The stones that the soldiers are standing on were imported from the small coastal city of Karlshamn in south eastern Sweden.
+The stones that the soldiers are standing on were imported from the small coastal city of Karlshamn in south-eastern Sweden.

-The granite base of the sculpture bears the Malayan Coat of Arms, flanked on either side by inscriptions in English and also in Malay both in Latin script and Jawi script:
+The granite base of the sculpture bears the Malayan coat of arms, flanked on either side by inscriptions in English and also in Malay both in Latin script and Jawi script: